 \section{Discussion}

 Our results show similar estimates of time recovery from wildfires (from less than 5 years to more than 13 years for recovery, depending on factors as the region, vegetation or environment, among others \citep{Hicke2003, Greene2004, Engel2011}).
-Although each burned region presents a distinct effect from the abrupt change caused by wildfires, we can effectively quantify the loss from wildfires on vegetation health and moisture indices.
-The range of effects varies strongly depending on many factors, such as land cover, geographical region and phenology or the interaction of environment and vegetation.
-Our analysis allows for precise estimates of the effects of wildfires on vegetation through the estimation of counterfactual hypothetical scenarios on the absence of wildfires.
+Although each burned region represents a distinct effect from the abrupt change caused by wildfires, the GSC method can effectively quantify the loss from wildfires in terms of vegetation health and moisture indices.
+We have found that the range of effects varies strongly depending on the BI (e.g. Fig.~\ref{fig:ATTS_stratified_groups}), which reflects differences in factors related to fire weather and the ability to control a fire such as topography, fuel moisture, vegetation type and atmospheric conditions.
+The methodology presented here also allows for precise estimates of the effects of wildfires on vegetation through the estimation of counterfactual hypothetical scenarios in the absence of wildfires.